In Phobias, guest speaker John Clifford, a clinical hypnotherapist, helps students to explore the psychology of phobias.

 While at the Zoo:

-- Use this pre-visit information sheet and undertake the suggested activity onsite at the Zoo: Phobias pre-visit information sheet (296.3 KB)
+- Use this pre-visit information sheet and undertake the suggested activity onsite at the Zoo: Pre-visit session info_Phobias 2015 (405.55 KB)

-- Visit the Reptile House (map ref.
-G4) and observe both the venomous and non-venomous snakes.
+- Visit the Reptile House and observe both the venomous and non-venomous snakes.
 Make notes on the characteristics of these reptiles and suggest why they may cause phobic responses.

-- Visit the Bat House (map ref.
-D2 - near the Lemurs and Otters) Observe the behaviour of the bat colony, taking note of their body shape, movement and lifestyle.
+- Visit the Bat House ( near the Meerkats and Otters) Observe the behaviour of the bat colony, taking note of their body shape, movement and lifestyle.

-- Look at the tigers (Tiger Territory, F5) and think about how these arguably more dangerous animals are less likely to cause a phobic response.
+- Look at the tigers (Tiger Territory) and think about how these arguably more dangerous animals are less likely to cause a phobic response.
 Why do people actively like looking at lions and tigers and why is phobia of these animals very rare?

 After your visit: